Provisioning Files for 2016-17

-Provisioning files to license your ArcGIS Desktop and/or ArcGIS Server software through the 2014-2015 academic year may now be downloaded from our secure server (https://esrisw.ads.ksu.edu/esri/).
-From this site, select your installed version of ArcGIS then find the Provisioning Files 2015 folder.
-For ArcGIS Desktop users, both single-use and concurrent provisioning files for versions 10, 10.1, and 10.2 are available.
-Also available is version 10.2.2 of both ArcGIS Desktop Advanced and ArcGIS Server.
-This blog summarizes the changes included in version 10.2.2.
+Provisioning files to license your ArcGIS Desktop, ArcGIS Server, and Esri CityEngine software through the 2016-2017 academic year may now be downloaded from our secure server (https://esrisw.ads.ksu.edu/esri/).
+From this site, select your product and then find the Provisioning Files 2017 folder.
+For ArcGIS Desktop users, both single-use and concurrent provisioning files for versions 10 through 10.4 are available.

 Shape the Geospatial Revolution!